University Ethics Debate

 The University of Miami took first place at the 2007 National Intercollegiate Ethics Bowl, besting defending champion West Point in the semi-final round and Westminster in the finals.
-UM's ethics teams were also among the top finishers in competitions in 2008 and 2009.
+The University's ethics teams were also among the top finishers in competitions in 2008 and 2009.

 The debate model is drawn from the national Intercollegiate Ethics Bowl contest, which is held every year in conjunction with the annual meeting of the Association for Practical and Professional Ethics (APPE).